lukemorton/lukemorton.co.uk/src/content/articles/2020-05-10-every-team-helps-to-develop-software.md

 <p><img src="/media/user-org-balance.png" alt="A set of balanced scales depicting Needs, with User on one side and organisation on the other" width="3000" /></p>

-The important thing for organisations to remember, is that in order for its needs to be met sustainably, its software must also meet the needs of its users.
-If your e-commerce store sucks and you've got competition: your revenue will not be sustainable.
-If you don't have competition: you are a sitting duck awaiting disruption.
+The important thing for organisations to remember, is that in order for its needs to be met sustainably, its software must also meet the needs of its users:

+- If your e-commerce store sucks and you've got competition: your revenue will not be sustainable
+- If you don't have competition: you are a sitting duck awaiting disruption

 It is therefore critical to represent both sets of needs in your team.
 The whole team ought to be empathetic towards both users and the organisation.
 User researchers and designers in particular can help focus the team on user needs, but design and research should be a team sport that everyone is involved in.